KosRud/TTS-scripts/README.md

 ## Resource Tracker

-Track resources like hit points or spell slots in D&D. Flip over to configure by writing JSON.
+Track resources like hit points or spell slots in D&D. Flip over to configure by editing JSON.

 |||
 |----|-----|